About me

 • Communicating effectively to advocate for resources and priorities

-• Working by their values, not by pressure to do more
+• Aligning work by their values, not by pressure to do more

 Jennifer - PhD researcher